drewhamiltonasdf/machine-shop-2020/_equipment-docs/_sharp-LMV-42/README.md

           internet of people using lathes and mills with long hair.
 This is very serious.
 The powerfeeds, the spindle, anything that moves automatically on lathes and mills can catch hair and loose clothing.

+        - BE AWARE: There are lots of moving parts on a mill.
+Be aware please.

+        - DON'T BE RUSHED: Take your time or regret it later in the quality of your parts.

+        - WEAR GLOVES if possible when handling cutting tools, but DO NOT WEAR GLOVES when near rotating tools.
+They can catch and get wrapped in the tool.
+Similarly, ensure that shirt cuffs etc are held far away from rotating tools.

+        - DEBUR your parts before handling.
+Freshly machined metal surfaces leave behind razor-sharp burrs that can and will cut your hands.

+        - AVOID CLIMB MILLING for everything but finishing passes.
+Conventional milling is preferred (feeding WITH the direction of the spindle).
+More on this later.
 &nbsp;
 &nbsp;